 You will need some slightly specialized equipment to make individual soufflés.
 This, and most recipes will call for individual ramekins, like the one in the photo.
 These are generally a 1 1/4 cup size.
 I like making my soufflés in ramekins.
 However you can use any small, oven-safe dishes.
 (See the notes in the recipe below.)

 Why I recommend using a stand mixer to make this lemon soufflé recipe

 To make the French meringue, a stand mixer is recommended.
 It’s possible to beat the egg whites to soft peaks with handheld, electric beaters or by hand, but the technique is most easily mastered with a stand mixer.
-Be sure that your bowl is completely clean and dry before adding the egg whites.Click here to shop for the stand mixer we use in our test kitchen
+Be sure that your bowl is completely clean and dry before adding the egg whites and use a rubber spatula to gently fold the ingredients.Click here to shop for the stand mixer we use in our test kitchen